JaimeFco/JaimeFco.github.io/_posts/2020-10-02-human-response-to-GPT-3.md

 - Why we should fear the use of AI for malicious human goals?
 How can we control the development of this technology?
 - Should human level AI machines have the same rights as humans? (if we manage to create them of course)

-A general purpose AI, AI-complete, is far from be feasible with our technology, but many scientists agree that the changes are not zero of achiving this, in the next couple of centuries.
+A general purpose AI, AI-complete, is far from be feasible with our technology, but many scientists agree that the changes are not zero of achieving this, in the next couple of centuries.
 Even further, what will be the implications of a supra-human AI?

-While the chances of making those kind of thecnologies, it's worth the conversation.
+While the chances of making those kind of technologies, it's worth the conversation.
+And we will have this conversation in this blog.
+This is just the beginning.

 *Salut*, human!